okikiolumide/dareyio-pbl/Project12.md

 # Ansible Refactoring & Static Assignments (Imports)

-In this project I will continue working with ansible-config-mgt repository and make some improvements to the code.
+In this project some improvements would be made to the code in the ansible-config-mgt repository.
 This will involve refactoring of Ansible code, creating assignments, and learning how to use the imports functionality.
 The Imports functionality is used to effectively utilize previously created playbooks in a new playbook, this improves the organisation of tasks and reuse the playbooks when needed.
 The Project Architecture is

 ![image](https://user-images.githubusercontent.com/30922643/115089168-9b107080-9f09-11eb-990a-4971ab7dfd20.png)